-George Lucas continues to mislead millions of people into believing that the most powerful force in the universe is, well, “The Force”.
+George Lucas continues to mislead millions of people into believing that the most powerful force in the universe is, well, the Force.
 But every successful household CEO knows for a fact that Lucas is dead wrong.
 That is not surprising at all given that Lucas is a filmmaker and not an astrophysicist.
-In fact, it was none other than Albert Einstein, the true authority on this topic, who unequivocally stated that, “there is no greater power in the universe than the power of compound interest.”
+In fact, it was none other than Albert Einstein — the true authority on this topic — who said, “there is no greater power in the universe than the power of compound interest.”
 And has there ever been a greater authority on the universe than Mr. Einstein?

 Honestly, who could argue with Al on this?
-Yes, I know Al is dead, but let’s not quibble over technicalities.
+Yes, he’s dead, but let’s not quibble over technicalities.

 The original penny turned into two, but then those two turned into four, and those four turned into eight, and so on.
 If you still don’t believe it, take a calculator and enter 0.01.
 Then multiply that number by two.
 Keep multiplying your new number by 2 and count how many times it takes to get to one million.

 In a nutshell, the growth of your money sped up because not only was your original penny collecting interest — but all of the pennies you received as interest also began to earn interest.
 This growth upon growth is known as “compounding,” and that’s where the term “compound interest” comes from.

 Although the millionaire-in-28-days example is good for illustrative purposes, I’m now going to use a handy compound interest calculator to give a more common example of compound interest that occurs every day all across the world: